nf-core/eager/docs/usage.md

 Once completed a run has completed, you will have _lots_ of (some very large) intermediate files in your output directory, within the directory named `work`.

-Once you have verified your run completed correctly and everything in the module output directories are present as you expect and need, you can perform a clean up.
+After you have verified your run completed correctly and everything in the module output directories are present as you expect and need, you can perform a clean up.

 > **Important**: Once clean up is completed, you will _not_ be able to re-rerun
 > the pipeline from an earlier step and you'll have to re-run from scratch.